miguellopezbecona/Migration-Profiler/rapl/README.md

   - `-d`: RAPL domains to be read, separated by an underscore and without "energy-" (e.g: "pkg_ram").
 If this parameter is not specified, the profiler tries to detect all the available RAPL domains dynamically.
 * `my_test.c`: a test application, heavily based on the `ABC` test program in `migration_tool` folder, that intends to help understanding energy consumption in a system by parametrizing specific operations such as read/write operations, remote data reads/writes, floating point operations, etc. It uses a simplified version of the `system_struct_t` component from the main migration tool to be C-compliant.
 Its parameters are the following:
   - `-i`: main iterations.
 It affects the size of the arrays. (default: 1000).
-  - `-n`: elements read/written from local arrays per iteration.
+  - `-l`: elements read/written from local arrays per iteration.
 These elements are from different cache lines (default: 1).
   - `-r`: elements read/written from remote arrays per iteration.
 These elements are from different cache lines (default: 0).
   - `-o`: floating point operations per iteration (default: 1).
   - `-t`: number of threads, which would work in different chunks of the arrays.
 It will be set to `CPUS_PER_MEMORY` if an upper out of bound value is provided, because threads will be pinned to CPUs from the same (local) node (default: 1).